Elizabeth Hurley Sizzles In A Cheetah-Print Bikini At The Beach Ahead Of Her 55th Birthday

-Elizabeth Hurley looked hotter than ever in a two-photo Instagram update shared Tuesday ahead of her 55th birthday, dazzling followers with a sexy bikini look from her eponymous swimwear brand.
-Snapped at the beach, the Bedazzled star defied her age in a cheetah-print two-piece that exposed her cleavage, proving once again to be the best ambassador for her label.
+Elizabeth Hurley looked hotter than ever in a two-photo Instagram update shared Tuesday.
+Just ahead of her 55th birthday, she dazzled followers with a sexy bikini look from her eponymous swimwear brand.
+The photo was snapped at the beach, and the Bedazzled star defied her age in a cheetah-print two-piece that exposed her cleavage, proving once again to be the best ambassador for her own label.
 Elizabeth coupled her swimsuit with a gorgeous peacock-print robe from her collection — a breezy, semi-sheer number that caught the eye with rich shades of blue and green.
 The item was adorned with a silky fringe trim in a caramel-brown color, which mirrored the palette of her bathing suit.

 The British actress put on a lively display in the sun-kissed snaps, showing that she always feels in her element when posing beachside.
-Photographed right by the water’s edge, Elizabeth was enjoying a walk on the sandy shore, and was smiling from ear to ear as she took in the sea air and splendid view.
+Photographed right by the water’s edge, Elizabeth was enjoying a walk on the sandy shore and was smiling from ear to ear as she took in the sea air and splendid view.
 In the first snap, she appeared to be making her way towards the camera with a spring in her step, showing off her knee and thigh.
 Likewise, her toned midriff was left well within eyesight in the half-open item, as was her perky chest.

 The ageless beauty seemed to be captured mid-dance in the second shot, flaunting her chiseled pins as she flung her arms in the air.
 She oozed exuberance and a sexy air of nonchalance, shooting a beaming smile at the lens.